MoistCoder/CockyGrabber/README.md

 }
 ```

-*To collect the Cookies of any othe Chromium-based Browser just replace `ChromeGrabber` with `OperaGxGrabber`, `BraveGrabber`, and so on...*
+*To collect the Cookies of any other Chromium-based Browser just replace `ChromeGrabber` with `OperaGxGrabber`, `BraveGrabber`, and so on...*

 </br>